zeitspare/code-learn/README.md

 # code-learn
-python codes to make daily tasks easy
+python codes to make daily tasks easy and basic definition of certain keywords

 ### self
 The word 'self' is used to represent the instance of a class.
 By using the "self" keyword we access the attributes and methods of the class in python.

+### __init__ method
+"__init__" is a reseved method in python classes.
+It is called as a constructor in object oriented terminology.
+This method is called when an object is created from a class and it allows the class to initialize the attributes of the class.